Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Snorkel and sail with sharks and rays

-Day of snorkeling will usually set you back about $45 for a half-day boat tour and increase for a full-day tour, and is inclusive of snorkel equipment, fees to access the Marine Reserve, snacks, and sometimes even rum punch!
+A snorkel tour usually lasts the majority of the day and is inclusive of snorkel equipment, fees to access the Marine Reserve, snacks, and sometimes even rum punch, because #Belize.

 Catch a Belizean sunset